leesei/leesei.github.io/src/content/post/crypto.md

 [The RSA Encryption Algorithm (1 of 2: Computing an Example) - YouTube](https://www.youtube.com/watch?v=4zahvcJ9glg)
 [The RSA Encryption Algorithm (2 of 2: Generating the Keys) - YouTube](https://www.youtube.com/watch?v=oOcTVTpUsPQ)

+- Generate two large co-prime numbers, p and q.
+- Find n = pq and phi = (p-1) (q-1)
+- Select e such that 1 < e < phi, and e is coprime of phi
+- Find d, which is the multiplicative inverse of e modulo phi.
+- The couple (e, n) is the public key
+- The couple (d, n) is the private key
+- Ciphertext c = m^e mod n
+- Plaintext m = c^d mod n

 [Pretty Good Privacy (PGP) and Digital Signatures | Linux Journal](https://www.linuxjournal.com/content/pretty-good-privacy-pgp-and-digital-signatures)

 ### age